Say 'thank you' to your loved ones for sharing your special day!

 4. Pay attention to details.
 Be specific about the gift and include details about why you appreciate it.

 5. Be thorough.
 Don't forget the proper postage and to use a return address because there is nothing worse than having your card lost at the post office and never knowing it didn't make it to the recipient.
-4 Things To Consider Before Having A Pet In Your Wedding
+4 Things To Consider BEFORE Having Your Pet In Your Wedding

 6. Money matters.
 If the gift was money, mention how you'll use it.
 It's ok to say you are saving it for a larger purchase (school, car, etc.) and how much you appreciate being closer to your goal.